 Some sarcomeres can actively reach this range without issue; however, not all sarcomeres share that ability.
 The sarcomeres that are only active on the ascending and/or plateau portions of the curve (left of center) are more likely to be damaged from full range of motion movements (8) which would obviously increase recovery needs.
 With this in mind, knowing information about sarcomere length-tension relationships in each muscle group can help determine frequency.

 Unfortunately, further investigation of this presents some issues.
-For many muscle groups that bodybuilders are interested in, we simply don’t have much, if any, human data (we do know plenty about cats, rabbits, and frogs if you’re trying to train the local zoo).
+We don’t have information on all muscle groups (we’re currently compiling as much as possible for a new article).
 For other muscle groups, it gets a little muddy when you compare muscles that perform the same action – like the soleus and gastrocnemius, for instance.
 The soleus does have sarcomeres that operate on all portions of the length-tension curve (10) whereas the gastroc is limited to just the ascending portion (36).
 Therefore, since we train both muscles with calf raises, this knowledge doesn’t really do much for us in the long run when it comes to frequency.